graalvm/workshops/native-image/containerisation/index.md

 2022-03-09 19:48:09.511  INFO 1 --- [           main] com.example.demo.DemoApplication         : Started DemoApplication in 3.896 seconds (JVM running for 4.583)
 ```

-OK, let's terminate your container and move on:
+OK, terminate your container and move on:

 ```shell
 docker kill jibber-jdk